 With any of these options, your Google Contacts accounts will be connected to your CRM software and other applications that store contact data.
 This integration will be much less complicated and time-consuming than with frequent CSV file exports, as the contact sharing operations will be automated.

-You might want to consider creating an in-house integration for this, which will be tailor-made for your business needs and work perfectly for your workflows.
+An in-house integration is a good alternative for this, which will be tailor-made for your business needs and work perfectly for your workflows.
 The downside of this is that these are very costly and time-consuming to build, and you need to have the necessary expertise in-house to do this.

 The third option is our top pick: if what you want is to keep your contacts databases synchronized in real time, deploying an iPaaS tool to connect your applications is your best bet. iPaaS platforms are purpose-built to create integrations between two separate pieces of software - think of it as a solution that was created specifically to integrate your applications and does all the heavy lifting for you.